 - If a driver is required to yield and is involved in a collision with a vehicle in an intersection after the driver drove past a yield sign without stopping, the collision is considered evidence that the driver failed to yield the right-of-way.

 If under any of these circumstances, a collision does not occur, a police office may still write the driver a ticket when failing to yield as required to do so.
 Penalties will also be charged when the driver’s failure to lead is the direct cause of a traffic collision.

-Penalties for Failure to Lead
+What Are the Penalties for Failure to Yield?

 For your safety and the safety of others, it is important to follow yielding laws and requirements.
 Your legal record is also cause for concern.
 If declared under trial that you are responsible for the offense, failure to yield in Texas is punishable by fines, points on your license, and could affect your insurance rate.

 - The offense is punishable by fines no less than $500 and up to $2,000, if the other driver received bodily injury.